 It is an integral part of the duties of an External Examiner to attend the Progression and Award Board (PAB) meetings to confirm that the examination and assessment processes have been conducted appropriately.
 External Examiners will be advised separately by the PAB Deputy Chair of the dates of the meeting(s) of the Board they are required to attend.
 External Examiners are not normally required to attend Module Assessment Boards (MABs) or Progression only PABs but may be contacted to discuss any anomalies.
 Lead External Examiners are required to attend the Main PAB and Resit PAB as stated above and will receive an additional fee.
-All travel expenses will be paid by the University and any expenses for any additional visits will be reimbursed.
+If the PAB takes place in person, all travel expenses will be paid by the University and any expenses for any additional visits will be reimbursed.